intelligent-soft-robots/pam_documentation/E4_advanced_overview.md

 ## C++ and Python

-In the above, some code is in c++, so other code is in python.
+In the above, some code is in C++, so other code is in Python.
-It works because python encapsulate the c++ code, here:
+It works because Python encapsulate the C++ code, here:

 - https://github.com/intelligent-soft-robots/pam_mujoco/blob/master/srcpy/wrappers.cpp